-When moved to Cloudflare WARP at CleverTap, everything worked as expected, except for the AWS CLI:
+When we moved to Cloudflare WARP at CleverTap, everything worked as expected, except for the AWS CLI:

 SSL validation failed for https://ec2.eu-west-1.amazonaws.com/ [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1125)